-Within the XVIth Symposium 67 papers were programmed; besides 4 lectures in the opening meeting.
+Within the XVIth Symposium 67 papers were programmed; besides 4 lectures

 The papers were presented within three traditional sections: